AllenSWDB/allenswdb.github.io/databook/background/transgenic-tools.md

 : In striatum, drives expression in medium spiny neurons (MSNs) expressing the D1 dopamine receptor.
 These are MSNs part of the direct pathway.

 <b>Emx1-IRES-Cre</b>
 : In cortex, a pan-excitatory driver - drives expression in excitatory neurons across all layers.
 Imaged here in layer 2/3, 4, and 5.
-Emx1-IRES-Cre;Camk2a-tTA;Ai93 and Emx1-IRES-Cre;Camk2a-tTA;Ai94 mice were found to exhibit inter-ictal events suggesting that the dense expression of GCaMP6 throughout development could be disrupting normal physiological activity. {refererence}
+Emx1-IRES-Cre;Camk2a-tTA;Ai93 and Emx1-IRES-Cre;Camk2a-tTA;Ai94 mice were found to exhibit inter-ictal events suggesting that the dense expression of GCaMP6 throughout development could be disrupting normal physiological activity. {cite:p}`emx`

 <b>Fezf2-CreER</b>
 : In cortex, drives expression in corticofugal excitatory neurons in layer 5.